 File a Police Report

 If you’re still unable to recover your phone, file a police report.
 Even if there seems like there’s no chance of getting your phone back, you’ll need a copy of the police report for your insurance company.
-This may be your only chance at getting compensation to buy a new phone.
+This may be your only chance of getting compensation to buy a new phone.

 Filing a Claim With Your Insurance Company